 But I still want these things regulated as much as possible and I’m not apologizing for that.

 We won’t ever fully understand what Adam was thinking, not about this or any other thing in all his short twenty years.
 He was a broken person and we won’t even get to know why he was so broken.
 Sometimes there is no answer.
 Sometimes it just is.
 I worked with people struggling with mental illness for eight years pre-motherhood.
 I was a case manager and sometimes I would try really hard, after meeting a genuinely loving mother and father, to think my way through how their child had become someone labeled with anti-social personality disorder or some other psychosis that leads to violent behavior.
 Who created this monster?
+(The monster is the illness, never the person.
+The person is stolen by the beast of mental illness.)

-Sometimes the only answer is that mental illness itself created the beast and now all we can do is cage it but we don’t always throw away the key in time.
-Then we blame.
+We blame.
 We look for control, when we are shocked into being reminded of our desperate need for change.

 My last day in social work was about eight years ago.
 Even back then, the system was crumbling to such an extent that there was a feeling of impending doom over the community of social workers who were living every day, sometimes 10-12 hours a day, striving to tame the beast.
 To love and care for the unlovable.
 To prevent tragedy.
 To reduce the number of expensive tax-payer paid hospital stays.
 To keep the truly dangerous off the streets.
 To provide education to families.
 To manage medications.
 To help us all.
 The money was being pulled from the programs and we watched in horror because we knew best how much those programs were needed.